-Suppliers’ assessments and reports are important for drought response as these exercises help to proactively prepare for anticipated water shortages in the coming year.
+Suppliers’ assessments and reports are important for drought response as these exercises help proactively prepare for anticipated water shortages in the coming year.
 The tools a supplier selects to mitigate shortages are called Response Actions and are ideally locally appropriate and effective.
-The Response Actions can focus on increasing supply in the near term or reducing demand temporarily, through water use prohibitions, emergency rates, rationing and other methods.
+The Response Actions can focus on increasing supply in the near term or reducing demand temporarily, making operational changes, implementing water use prohibitions, imposing emergency rates, rationing, and other methods.

 DWR has written the Annual Water Supply and Demand Assessment Guidance to help suppliers prepare their Annual Assessment and submit an Annual Water Shortage Assessment Report to DWR that is consistent with CWC requirements.
 The Guidance provides recommendations and suggested actions but its use is optional; suppliers may use an alternative method to perform an Annual Assessment that meets the requirements of the CWC.